 Our performance over the 12 months has been below par.
-Analysis of the key components reveals that currencies and the weighting of the disposition of the Company's assets were the culprits.
+Analysis of the key components reveals that currencies and the weighting of the disposition of the Fund's assets were the culprits.

-In each of the principal geographic areas performance in native currencies has been average to good except for two exceptions, the US where we underperformed a flattish market by about 2% and developing Asia where our Indian and Korean holdings outperformed the region by a massive margin.
-This, however, is where relative weightings play a part.
-Approximately a third of the Company's assets were deployed in each of Europe and Japan, which respectively rose by about 13% and fell by about 2%.
-In North America we had about 16% invested long but in India and Korea combined only 12% on average.
-Short selling of stocks and indices in positive markets was costly, sapping performance by about 3%, but shorting in a rising market is the cost of insurance.
-The outcome in native currencies was in aggregate acceptable but as the Net Asset Value is calculated in A\$, which rose as shown in the table over, the A\$ return (pre-tax) was negative at 1.5% for the year and 2.1% for the quarter.
+In each of the principal geographic areas performance in native currencies has been average to good.
+There were two exceptions, however, the US where we underperformed a flattish market by about 3% and developing Asia where our Indian and Korean holdings outperformed the region by a massive margin.
+This is where relative weightings play a part.
+Approximately a third of the Fund's assets were deployed in each of Europe and Japan, which respectively rose by about 13% and fell by about 2%.
+In North America we had about 17% invested long but in India and Korea combined only 12% on average.
+The outcome in native currencies was thus acceptable but as the unit price is calculated in A\$, which rose as shown in the table on the right, the A\$ return was negative at 1.0% for the year and -0.4% for the quarter.

 That it would have been better to have more exposure to India and Korea is evident but in view of the relative size of these markets that was, unfortunately, not realistic.
 The high exposure to Japan, which was the weakest large market, was in keeping with our contrarian bias.
-Moreover it was supported by both our mechanistic and qualitative work which suggests that Japan was and remains the most attractive of the large equity markets.
+Moreover, it was supported by both our mechanistic and qualitative work which suggests that Japan was and remains the most attractive of the large equity markets.